Cog-Creators/Red-DiscordBot/docs/framework_events.rst

     :type payload: redbot.core.bank.PaydayClaimInformation
     :param payload.member: The member who is claiming their payday. (:class:`discord.Member`)
     :param payload.channel: The channel where the payday claim is made. (:class:`discord.TextChannel`, :class:`discord.Thread`, :class:`discord.ForumChannel`)
+    :param payload.message: The command message that triggered the payday claim. (:class:`discord.Message`)
     :param payload.amount: The amount of currency claimed in the payday. (:class:`int`)
     :param payload.old_balance: The old balance of the user before the payday claim. (:class:`int`)
     :param payload.new_balance: The new balance of the user after the payday claim. (:class:`int`)